 Industry Experience

-One of the main things to look for in a good factoring company is their industry experience.
+One of the main things to look for in a good factoring company is its industry experience.
 Let’s say you run a trucking company, and your primary concern is being able to afford fuel when you accept a load.
-Wouldn’t it be nice if your factoring company could load up a fuel card for you that would help you get less expensive fuel?
-That’s one of the benefits Viva offers our transportation clients.
+Wouldn’t it be nice if your factoring company could load up a fuel card to help you get less expensive fuel?
+That’s one of the benefits factoring companies like Viva offer our transportation clients.

 Flexibility of Terms